What Is a Cavity? What Causes Rotten Teeth?

 Cavities may seem like a minor issue, but they can quickly become a significant dental problem if not adequately managed.
 Also, they can lead to pain in your mouth and your bank account.

-Cavities are often discovered during regular dental checkups, and if you have a cavity, your dentist will likely recommend filling it.
+Cavities are often discovered during regular dental checkups; if you have a cavity, your dentist will likely recommend filling it.
 Fillings are recommended when enough tooth structure remains to support the filling and restore the tooth to its standard shape and function.

 Fillings come in all shapes and sizes.
 Some are made of metal, while others are made of tooth-colored materials.
-The type of filling your dentist recommends will depend on the size and location of the cavity, as well as your personal preference.
-For example, fillings in back teeth are usually made of gold or porcelain because they are under more stress than fillings in front teeth.
+The type of filling your dentist recommends will depend on the size and location of the cavity and your personal preference.
+For example, fillings in back teeth are usually made of gold or porcelain because they are more stressed than fillings in front teeth.